Drawing Trees with Perfect Angular Resolution and Polynomial Area: Straight-line drawings for unordered trees

 \subsection{Drawing Algorithm}

-Our algorithm draws $T$ incrementally in the order of a depth-first traversal of the corresponding heavy-path decomposition tree $H(T)$, i.e., given drawings of the lower-level heavy paths (the light children and their descendents) connected to a heavy path $P$ in $H(T)$ we construct a drawing of $P$ and its subtrees.
+Our algorithm draws $T$ incrementally in the order of a depth-first traversal of the corresponding heavy-path decomposition tree $H(T)$, i.e., given drawings of the light subtrees of a heavy-path node $P$ in $H(T)$ we construct a drawing of $P$ and its subtrees.
 Let $P = (v_1, \ldots, v_k)$ be a heavy path.
 Then we draw each node $v_i$ of $P$ in the center of a disk $D_i$ and place smaller disks containing the drawings of the light children of $v_i$ and their descendents around $v_i$ in two concentric annuli of $D_i$.
 We guarantee perfect angular resolution at $v_i$ by connecting the centers of the child disks with appropriately spaced straight-line edges to $v_i$.
 Next, we create the drawing of $P$ and its descendents within a disk $D$ by placing $D_1$ in the center of $D$ and $D_2, \dots, D_k$ on concentric circles around $D_1$.
 We show that the radius of $D$ is linear in the number $n(P)$ of nodes descending from $P$ and exponential in the level of $P$.
 In this way, at each step downwards in the heavy path decomposition, the total radius of the disks at that level shrinks by a constant factor, allowing room for disks at lower levels to be placed within the higher-level disks.
 Figure~\ref{fig:exmpl-straight} shows a drawing of an unordered tree according to our method.

-Before we can describe the details of our construction we require the following simple geometric property.
-We define an \highlight{$(R,\delta)$-wedge}, $\delta \le \pi$ as a sector of angle $\delta$ of a radius-$R$ disk, see Figure~\ref{fig:circleFit}.
+Before we can describe the details of our construction we need the following geometric property.
+Define an \highlight{$(R,\delta)$-wedge}, $\delta \le \pi$ as a sector of angle $\delta$ of a radius-$R$ disk; see Figure~\ref{fig:circleFit}.

 \begin{lemma} The largest disk that fits inside an $(R,\delta)$-wedge has radius $r = R\frac{\sin(\delta/2)}{1+\sin(\delta/2)}$. \end{lemma}